Punter (protocol): C1

 In 1984, Steve Punter released a successor to PTP called C1, or New Punter.
-C1 was the standard protocol for use on Commodore BBSes, and was rarely supported by terminal or BBS software for other operating systems.
+C1 was the standard protocol for use on Commodore BBSes, but was rarely supported by terminal or BBS software for other operating systems.

 The C1 specification was rife with inaccuracies and ambiguities, making it difficult to implement from scratch.
 Nevertheless, the protocol came into widespread use because Punter released the source code for the original implementation into the public domain.

 C1 could transmit block sizes up to 255 bytes with a recommended (but not enforced) minimum of 40 bytes and an overhead of 7 bytes per block.
 It is optimized for transferring files stored by 8-bit Commodore computers, whose DOS treats executable and sequential files identically.

 Multi-Punter

-The term Multi-Punter can refer to any one of three or four mutually incompatible third-party variants of C1 which permit batch-file transfers, as opposed to C1, which was designed for single-file transfers.
+The term Multi-Punter can refer to any one of three or four mutually incompatible third-party variants of C1 which permit batch-file transfers, as opposed to the original C1, which was designed for single-file transfers.

 One such variant, C2, also known simply as Punter, was developed c.
 1985 by Punter.
 As with C1, it is optimized for transferring files stored by 8-bit Commodore computers.